 - The Excel sheets intended for the notifications of firearms traders do not meet the accessibility requirements.
 They are directly machine readable by the system, and therefore not fully readable by the screen reader.

-- Publications published before 2018 do not meet accessibility requirements.
+- Publications published on the police website before 2018 do not meet accessibility requirements.

-- Steering and monitoring documents published before 2018 do not meet accessibility requirements.
+- Steering and monitoring documents published on the police website before 2018 do not meet accessibility requirements.

 Did you notice an accessibility shortcoming in the service?

 Please let us know and we do our best to correct the situation.